Iwate at-large district

 The Iwate at-large district (岩手県選挙区, Iwate-ken senkyo-ku) is a constituency of the House of Councillors in the Diet of Japan.
-It consists of Iwate Prefecture and elects two Councilors, one every three years, making it one of the decisive single-member districts.
+It consists of Iwate Prefecture and elects two Councillors, one every three years, making it one of the decisive single-member districts.
 Ichirō Ozawa came from the prefecture, and as a result, it is much more markedly competitive than many other rural, 2 seat districts.
-In fact, it was represented by two opposition members until 2022, when Hirose defeated CDP Councilor Eiji Kidoguchi to return it to split control.
-Kidoguchi defeated other opposition parties to win it back in a 2024 by-election following Hirose's resignation.
+It was represented by two opposition members until 2022, when Hirose defeated CDP Councilor Eiji Kidoguchi to return it to split control.
+Kidoguchi defeated other opposition parties to win it back in a 2024 by-election following Hirose's resignation, returning the district to representation by opposition members.
 It is also one of the districts where the opposition have been most consolidated; the last time multiple major party opposition members ran was 2013.
 The last LDP member to represent the district before Hirose was Motoo Shiina, who left the party in 1998.